awsdocs/amazon-lumberyard-release-notes/archive/1.20/fixes.md

 ## Audio<a name="audio-fixes-v1.20"></a>

 Audio has the following fixes:
-+ `AudioPreloadComponent::isLoaded` now accurately reflects what is loaded in memory\.
++ `AudioPreloadComponent::isLoaded` now accurately reflects what is loaded in memory.

 ## PhysX<a name="physx-fixes-v1.20"></a>